eleadufresne/eleadufresne/README.md

 ## 🚀 About Me

-Hello world!
-I'm Éléa —a recent CS grad, currently based in the Greater Seattle Area.
-I'm passionate about cloud innovation and cybersecurity, always eager to solve the next tech puzzle!
+Hello World!
+I'm Éléa, a recent Computer Science graduate from McGill University.
+I absolutely love solving complex problems and thrive in dynamic, fast-paced environments.
+I'm a strategic thinker (hello, INTJ), but I also genuinely care about the people I work with and the impact of our work.

 ## 💡 Currently Learning